crucialniccur/game-library-tracker/README.md

 The application provides a simple menu-driven interface:

 1. Create User - Create a new user with a unique username
-2. List Users - Display all users and their libraries
-3. Create Library - Create a new library for a specific user
+2. Create Library - Create a new library for a specific user
-4. List Libraries - Display all libraries or libraries for a specific user
-5. Delete User - Delete a user and all their libraries
-6. Delete Library - Delete a specific library
+3. Add Game - Add a game to a specific library
+4. View All - View all users and their libraries
 0. Exit - Exit the application

 ## Example